szwed/interviews/README.md

 1. What type of language is python?
 Programming or scripting?
 1. What is the difference between .py and .pyc files?
 1. Mention the differences between Django, Pyramid and Flask.
 1. Is python numpy better than lists?
 Why?
+When?
 1. What does `[::-1}` do?
 1. How memory management is done in Python?
 1. How do you debug a Python program?